masoncfrancis/masons-guides/nyc/gettingaround.md

 ## Taxi, Uber/Lyft

-Don't use them unless you are stranded somewhere not near the subway or you feel like you are in danger, especially on a bus or subway.
+Don't use them unless you are stranded somewhere not near the subway or you feeling unsafe on a bus or the subway.
 They cost a lot more than you probably wanna pay, tbh.
 Plus if you're trying to use a taxi you have to try to flag one down, which kinda sucks.

 ## Car